 In addition, Monterey Bay Aquarium also includes a touch pool where you can feel various objects, such as urchins and starfish.
 Monterey Bay Aquarium is a great place for all ages to visit and enjoy marine life.

 The Monterey Bay Aquarium currently has over 55,000 creatures, of which almost 20,000 are on display.
 These figures include many endangered species from Monterey Bay and other areas worldwide that cannot be released into the wild for various reasons.

 How long does it take to walk through Monterey Bay Aquarium?

 Monterey Bay Aquarium usually about an hour with a tour guide who takes their time with you.
 Monterey Bay is appropriate for all ages too.
 It’s very important to use the restroom before getting in line for the walk-through early!
 There are several washrooms available for Monterey Bay Aquarium guests.

 See Related: Animals That Start With I

-The aquarium serves as a major center for marine and ocean science research, education, inspire conservation, public enjoyment, and pointer events.
-Each year our campus hosts more than 100 special community events, such as Monterey Bay Day, the Giant Screen Film Festival, and Monterey Bay Reggae Festival.
+The aquarium is a major center for marine and ocean science research and education, and inspires conservation, public enjoyment, and pointer events.
+Our campus hosts more than 100 special community events each year, such as Monterey Bay Day, the Giant Screen Film Festival, and Monterey Bay Reggae Festival.